Nandayang/Nandayang.github.io/_pages/about.md

 * Feb 2024 [One Paper](https://doi.org/10.1109/JBHI.2024.3370502) has been published on IEEE JBHI (**IF 7.0**)
 * Oct 2023 [One Paper](https://doi.org/10.1007/978-3-031-43904-9_2) has been accepted to MICCAI 2023
 * Jun 2023 [One Paper](https://doi.org/10.1109/JBHI.2023.3290136) has been published on IEEE JBHI (**IF 7.0**)
+* May 2023 We held the MICCAI 2023 challenge [AIIB23](https://codalab.lisn.upsaclay.fr/competitions/13238)
 * May 2023 [One Paper](https://doi.org/10.1109/TNNLS.2023.3269223) has been published on IEEE TNNLS (**IF 8.9**)
 * May 2023 [One Paper](https://doi.org/10.1016/j.compbiomed.2022.106241) has been published on Computers in Biology and Medicine (**IF 6.3**)
 * Jul 2022 [One Paper](https://doi.org/10.1109/TMI.2022.3195123) has been published on IEEE TMI (**IF 10.6**)